agileobjects/BuildableExpressions/BuildableExpressions.Generator.Samples/README.md

 - Generates one class for each `*.xmlsettings` file in the build output, adding get-only properties for each XML element

-- Uses a source code string
+- Demonstrates using a source code string

 - .NET 4.7.2 class library, non-SDK project